chorazengine/.github/profile/README.md

 ## Our mission
 We aim towards making a modern and feature packed engine that fits in recent times while being light weight and modular for everyone to extend and to easily maintain.<br>
 What are you waiting for?
-Support this project by staring it and waiting for roadmaps and further resources to drop!
+Support this project by staring it and waiting for road maps and further resources to drop!

 [Our Discord (Coming Soon)](#)